-The Great Lakes system is a series of five large connected lakes, one small lake, four connecting channels, and the St. Lawrence Seaway.
-The five large lakes are Superior, Michigan, Huron, Erie, and Ontario.
-They hold about 18% of the world's freshwater and about 90% of the freshwater in the United States.
-Forty million U.S. and Canadian citizens depend on this system for clean drinking water.
+The Great Lakes systemoffsite link includes five large lakes, one small lake, four connecting channels, and the St. Lawrence Seaway.
+The large lakes are Superior, Michigan, Huron, Erie, and Ontario.
+They hold about 90% of the freshwater in the United States and approximately 20% of the world's freshwater supply.
+Forty million residents of the United States and Canada depend on this system for clean drinking water.

 Freshwater education resources